 Have you ever tried calling your pets with Japanese dog names such as Hachiko and Akita?
 These unique names are just two of the most used around the world.
-If you are a passionate dog lover, you are at the right place to learn the “Top 110 Popular Japanese Dog Names!”.
+If you are a passionate dog lover, you are at the right place to learn more than a hundred popular Japanese dog names.

 These Japanese male dog names are inspired by a variety of factors.
 The names below are common in Japan and you can use one of them to name your adorable pet.
 We picked 25 of the most famous Japanese dog names for males just for you.